Beenaji

-Beenaji or Beena Barha is a Jain temples loceted in Sagar District of Madhya Pradesh.
+Beenaji or Beena Barha is a Jain temples located in Sagar District of Madhya Pradesh.
 The temple are located near Deori Kalan City.

 Information

 Bina Barah Jain Temple is a famous Jain temple located in Sagar district, it is a Jain Atishay Kshetra.
 That Is 12 km away from Deori.

 Description

 Beena Barha The Jain temples of Bina Barha are an Atishay Jain tirth, located in the rural area of Garhpipariya in Deori.
 Acharya Vidyasagar has visited this temple many times for Chaturmas and has been a source of inspiration for the residents of Deori during religious functions organized in the city.

 Nearby Sites

 Nearby Jain Tirthas include Kundalpur 85 km, Nainagiri 120 km, Patnaganj 27 km, Pateriya Ji50 km.